wbsuh/pubmedchat-sb/README.md

 ### PubMed Chatbot as a User

-- Integrates a PubMed chatbot directly within the Sendbird platform, treating it as a bot to facilitate direct interaction with PubMed data.
+- Integrates a PubMed chatbot directly within the Sendbird platform, treating it as a bot to facilitate direct interaction with PubMed data via API.
 - Eliminates the need for separate backend services for the chatbot, simplifying the architecture and reducing development overhead.
 - Created using Sendbird's new AI Chatbot feature [Link](https://sendbird.com/docs/ai-chatbot/guide/v1/sendbird-dashboard/sendbird-dashboard-overview)

 ## Core v1 functionalities

-- Basic Login with Sendbird User ID (No password)
+- Basic Login feature with Sendbird User ID (No password)
 - Create or Join Group Channel (if one does not exist)
-- Talk with PubMed Bot hosted in Sendbird and Powered by GPT-3.5
+- Talk with PubMed Bot (PUBY) hosted in Sendbird and Powered by GPT-3.5
 - Retrieve message list for existing Group Channel (distinguishing sender messages)
 - Typing indicator for User/Bot

 ## How to use PUBY
-- Ask for {topics} and PUBY will provide list of unique PMID
+- Query {topics} and PUBY will provide list of unique PMID
 - Use PMIDs to query for Abstract Summaries
 - Use PMIDs to fetch defails about an article (eg. authors)
 - Ask for list of Clinical Trials based on a query/topic